Anne of Denmark and contrary winds: James VI and the Flekkerøy resolution

-Anne's mother Sophie of Mecklenburg-Güstrow and her brother Christian IV sent similar letters.
+Anne of Denmark's mother Sophie of Mecklenburg-Güstrow and her brother Christian IV sent similar letters.
 James VI made his decision at Craigmillar Castle.
 The Chancellor of Scotland, John Maitland of Thirlestane, who had previously advocated that the King marry a French Protestant bride, Catherine de Bourbon, now backed the Danish marriage.
+According to David Moysie, when he received the news from Flekkerøy, James VI, in perplexity, immediately moved from Craigmillar to Leith.